Golfer: How do you know that prayers don't work?

 Zen Buddhism promotes balance and harmony in all things.
 Balance between faith and wisdom, effort and concentration, and most importantly, hair.

-So if you decide to shave your head, grow a beard or leave some stubble.
-Facial hair provides balance to your bare head, which otherwise will appear too smooth (*Note: this lesson mostly applies to fair-skinned dudes.
+So if you decide to shave your head, then grow a beard or leave some stubble.
+Facial hair provides balance to your bare head which otherwise will appear too smooth (*Note: this lesson mostly applies to fair-skinned dudes.
 For example, the late-great Kobe Bryant.
 Completely shaven, still a handsome guy).

 When combined with a light complexion, the bald face-head-combo can be absolutely devasting.
 This is especially true outdoors, where you'll become a beacon of reflective light like Milla Jovavich’s character at the end of The Fifth Element.
 Indoors, you'll look like a worm.

 Let's also not forget Lex Luthor, Baron Von Harkonnen in Dune, and Dr. Evil.
 All completely hairless and made to look…you guessed it…EVIL.
-Mr. Clean is the only person to have pulled off this look but unfortunately he is fictional.
+Mr. Clean is the only person to have pulled off this look but he is fictional.
 And a cartoon.
-He IS jacked, though, and we knew an NCO from Ranger Regiment that also wore this look and wore it well.
-So there is nuance.
+He IS jacked, though, and we knew an NCO from Ranger Regiment who rocked this look and rocked it well.
+So, there is some nuance.
 Great guy.
 RLTW.

-In keeping with this idea of balance, don't grow a massive beard with a bald head, either.
-There are only four exceptions to this rule and they apply to the following people: members of a motorcycle gang, semi-professional arm-wrestlers, henchmen in the John Wick franchise, and NFL coach Lovie Smith.
+In keeping with this idea of balance, please don't grow a massive beard with a bald head, either.
+There are four exceptions to this rule and they apply to the following people: motorcycle gang members, semi-professional arm-wrestlers, henchmen in the John Wick franchise, and NFL coach Lovie Smith.

 Balance.
 Harmony.
 This is the Zen tradition.
 This is the way.